College of Engineering

 A student in good academic standing satisfies university, college, and program academic requirements.
 The university may change a student's status to warning, probation, or suspension following guidelines contained in the Schedule of Classes.
 The College of Engineering has a similar, but independent, process.

-At the conclusion of each term, pro-core term and cumulative GPA are calculated and academic standings are determined for students according to the criteria outlined below.
+At the conclusion of each term, term and cumulative GPA are calculated and academic standings are determined for students according to the criteria outlined below.
 Students whose standings evidence a lack of satisfactory progress will be warned of this condition and advised to seek help from their academic advisors.
 Students who fail to improve may be removed from the college.

 - Academic Warning: Students with a term GPA below 2.25 and fewer than 10 credits of pro-core course work will be placed on academic warning.
 The student must meet with their academic program advisor before they will be allowed to register for subsequent terms.

 - Reinstatement to the College: Suspended students may be reinstated to the professional program after one year, or completion of a minimum of 24 quarter credits of acceptable transferable college-level work at an accredited college or university, with a GPA of 2.5 or above.
 These 24 credits must be pre-approved in writing by the program head advisor.
 Students reinstated to the professional program who are subsequently suspended may only apply for reinstatement under the "one year" option.

 Reinstatement requests from students will be considered by the College Committee on Reinstatement (CCR) made up of three College of Engineering school advisors and college head advisor (or their designee).
 Reinstatement guidelines are available electronically in the College of Engineering Undergraduate Policy Manual.